A Designer Creates a Mini-Figure of Himself to Get the Job

 Andy Morris has been working on his Lego models for two months now.
 He is now ready to address his CV figures to every company of his interest.
 Even though all of the Lego figures being sent out to employers are the same, they will surely enjoy receiving those and “unwrapping their newest employee”, as the label on the box says.

 The Andy Morris story has already made some great publicity.
 Millions of job seekers alike have visited Andy’s website for inspiration and even wrote testimonials motivating headhunters to score his great talent.
 In addition to feedback from job applicants, Andy has already got an interview offer from Cardiff-based ad agency S3.

 Don’t forget to check research assistant resume tips in case this is a more suitable type of application for you!

-In the world, where “normal is boring” and “standing out is a must” Andy encourages people not to simply think out-of-the-box but bring the dose of lightheartedness into the everyday life with their unique talent.
+In a world, where “normal is boring” and “standing out is a must” Andy encourages people not to simply think out-of-the-box but bring a dose of lightheartedness into everyday life with their unique talent.